Rohland/barky/README.md

 **What problem does this solve?**

-The noise and complexity of standard alerting solutions.
-When things go south, you don't want to be bombarded with hundreds of notifications.
-Barky's digest feature allows you to configure alerts in a way that you can be notified of an outage, and then be notified when the outage is resolved.
-It also allows you to configure alerts to only trigger during specific times of the day, and only on specific days of the week.
+Standard alerting systems can be noisy and overwhelming, sending hundreds of notifications when issues arise.
+With Barky’s digest feature, you get a single alert with all the key details and updates as the situation changes.
+You’ll be notified when the issue is resolved and receive updates at a frequency you control, keeping you informed without the overload.

 **What does this do?**